aanunez/tortilla8/README.md

 ## Known Issues

+* No docs for modules
 * Keypad input could be better
 * Controls can't be edited
-* Bugs that I don't know about yet
 * Rewinding while waiting for key input (ld reg, k) causes odd behavior
 * Pre-Proc does not remove extra whitespace due to removing 'junk' lines
 * No 'real' gui.